I never liked New Years Eve.

 I don’t like the lines, the sparkly clothes, and the obscene cover charges.
-I hate thinking of how crowded my gym will be tomorrow, and the weeks to come.
+I hate thinking about my crowded gym in the weeks to come.

-Last night, I went shopping with Herald for outfits for tonight.
+Last night, I went shopping with Herald for outfits.
 I tried on three different dresses and wasn’t thrilled by any one.
-While we were standing in line at Macy’s, all I could say was, “I hate nights with expectations.”
+While standing in line at Macy’s, all I could say was, “I hate nights with expectations.”

-A few months ago, my friend Keena and I were drinking in her apartment when she asked, “Kara, do you ever congratulate yourself on how you landed on your feet?”
+A few months ago, my friend Keena and I clinked champagne glasses in her apartment when she asked, “Kara, do you ever congratulate yourself on how you landed on your feet?”

 I didn’t.
-“No. I just choose not to think about it.”
+“No. I just choose not to think about it,” I responded.

 Which is impressive in and of itself, because I am the queen of overthinking.